Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

   Use `which sccache` to find the path.

-- To get more power out of `sccache` and maybe overall faster linking, install and use the [`lld` linker](https://lld.llvm.org/) and while noteboooks using EvCxR use this by default if detected, if you want to use it globally, see [this post](https://stackoverflow.com/questions/57812916/how-do-i-change-the-default-rustc-cargo-linker) on how to enable it.
+- To get more power out of `sccache` and maybe overall faster linking, install and use the [`lld` linker](https://lld.llvm.org/) and while notebooks using EvCxR use this by default if detected, if you want to use it globally, see [this post](https://stackoverflow.com/questions/57812916/how-do-i-change-the-default-rustc-cargo-linker) on how to enable it.
 You need to add something like this to your `~/.cargo/config.toml` file:

   ```toml
   [target.x86_64-unknown-linux-gnu]